Wunderfitz/harbour-fernschreiber/README.md

 Moreover, you need to have a compiled version of [TDLib](https://github.com/tdlib/td) in the sub-directory `tdlib`.
 This sub-directory must contain another sub-directory that fits to the target device architecture (e.g. armv7hl, i486).
 Within this directory, there needs to be a folder called `lib` that contains at least `libtdjson.so`.
 For armv7hl the relative path would consequently be `tdlib/armv7hl/lib`.

+If you want to contribute bug fixes, improvements, new features etc. please create a pull request (PR).
+PRs are always welcome and will be reviewed as soon as possible, but may take some time. :)

 ## Credits
 This project uses
 - The Telegram Database Library (TDLib) - available on [GitHub.com](https://github.com/tdlib/td).
 Thanks for making it available under the conditions of the Boost Software License 1.0!
 Details about the license of TDLib in [its license file](https://github.com/tdlib/td/blob/master/LICENSE_1_0.txt).